Jammy2211/PyAutoLens/docs/overview/overview_4_simulate.rst

 .. code-block:: python

+    import autolens as al
+    import autolens.plot as aplt

     grid = al.Grid2D.uniform(
         shape_native=(80, 80),
         pixel_scales=0.1,  # <- The pixel-scale describes the conversion from pixel units to arc-seconds.